Key takeaways:

 Many modern website builders and design platforms make it easier to apply advanced design techniques without a large upfront investment.
 Tools like our Website Builder include AI-powered features that help streamline layout choices, design consistency, and content creation, reducing the need for custom web development.

-You can also supplement your main website tools with affordable or free platforms for specific design needs:
+You can also supplement your main website tools with affordable or free platforms for specific design needs, such as:

-• Spline: This platform allows you to create interactive 3D elements that add depth and engagement to your site without requiring advanced 3D modeling skills.
+- Spline: This platform lets you create interactive 3D elements that add depth and engagement to your site without advanced 3D modeling skills.
 It’s useful for product showcases, hero sections, or interactive visuals.
 Spline offers a free basic plan, with paid options starting at approximately $15 per month for starters and $25 per month for more advanced features.

 Using these graphic design tools together lets you enhance your website’s look and feel while keeping design costs predictable.